sbrki/PiRadio/README.md

 PiRadio is a small &amp; lightweight python radio that is based on PiFM

 Instructions:
-1. place your songs in "music folder" (songs must be in wav format)
+1. create a "music" folder inside of PiRadio folder and place your music there (songs must be in wav format)

 2. edit the settings on the beggining of PiRadio.py file to suit your interest

 3. Run PiRadio.py with sudo and enjoy your radio!